tim-smart/effect-io-ai/effect/Effect-acquireUseRelease.md

 # acquireUseRelease

-This function is used to ensure that an `Effect` value that represents the acquisition of a resource (for example, opening a file, launching a thread, etc.) will not be interrupted, and that the resource will always be released when the `Effect` value completes execution.

-`acquireUseRelease` does the following:

-1. Ensures that the `Effect` value that acquires the resource will not be interrupted.
-Note that acquisition may still fail due to internal reasons (such as an uncaught exception).
-2. Ensures that the `release` `Effect` value will not be interrupted, and will be executed as long as the acquisition `Effect` value successfully acquires the resource.

-During the time period between the acquisition and release of the resource, the `use` `Effect` value will be executed.

-If the `release` `Effect` value fails, then the entire `Effect` value will fail, even if the `use` `Effect` value succeeds.
-If this fail-fast behavior is not desired, errors produced by the `release` `Effect` value can be caught and ignored.
+Creates a scoped resource and automatically handles the use effect during the scope.

+**Details**

+This function is similar to {@link acquireRelease}, but it introduces an additional `use` effect.
+This allows you to automatically execute the `use` effect while the resource is acquired, and it also ensures that the `release` effect is performed when the scope is closed.

+The `acquire` effect is used to obtain the resource, the `use` effect operates while the resource is in use, and the `release` effect cleans up the resource when the scope ends.

 To import and use `acquireUseRelease` from the "Effect" module: